m1dugh/native-sound-mixer/README.md

 }
 ```

+3) #### volume scalar
-3) volume scalar: a float beetween 0 and 1 determining the volume, 1 is 100% of the maximum volume, and 0 is mute.
+	- a float beetween 0 and 1 determining the volume, 1 is 100% of the maximum volume, and 0 is mute.
 **N.B: in the app, all volumes are scalars**

 ### 2) Information gathering functions